Not yet scheduled!

-An illustrator and designer, Jo Fallon talks about how her English and Japanese backgrounds have influenced her work, by sharing some of her illustrations and experiences.
+In An Illustrator's Story from PechaKucha Night Brisbane Vol. 27, Illustrator and designer, Jo Fallon talks about how her English and Japanese backgrounds have influenced her work by sharing some of her personal illustrations and experiences.
 She also explains why it's important to choose your business card designs carefully.

 MOST RECENT POST

 Cho is co-organiser of PechaKucha Night Brisbane, bringing together the city's Creatives to collectively learn, share, exchange ideas and most importantly, inspire and be inspired.
 Her work extends to Public Art Installations as co-founder of Rice Cake Mafia, an international design collaborative.
 Works include installations as part of Branch Out II- a reinterpretation of the traditional Christmas tree; Intersect- a parametric bamboo structure commissioned by the Museum of Brisbane; and a Shipping Container Installation at Tokyo Designer’s Week.
 Cho studied Architecture at the University of California, Berkeley and University of Queensland.
 She is currently an Associate / Senior Project Architect at Cox Rayner Architects in Brisbane, Australia.